Dental Hygiene FAQs

 Here are answers to some common questions about the Dental Hygiene program.
-Information also is available in these documents.
+Information also is available from these PowerPoint presentations:

 Our accreditation standards dictate that the number of students enrolled must be in proportion to the resources available to the program.
 Those resources include the number of potential patients, financial support, the size of facilities (number of clinic and lab stations), the equipment and technology available and the number of qualified faculty.